vitessio/website/content/en/docs/16.0/user-guides/schema-changes/managed-online-schema-changes.md

   - `ALTER TABLE` statements run via `VReplication`, `gh-ost` or `pt-online-schema-change`, as per selected [strategy](../ddl-strategies)
   - `CREATE TABLE` statements run directly.
   - `DROP TABLE` statements run [safely and lazily](../../../design-docs/table-lifecycle/safe-lazy-drop-tables/).
-- Vitess provides the user a mechanism to view migration status, cancel or retry migrations, based on the job ID.
+- Vitess provides the user a mechanism to view migration status, launch (if required), complete (if required), cancel or retry migrations, based on the job ID.

 ## Syntax